 Once the uncomfortable interviewing process is complete, the real fun begins.
 All the companies that we work for are where they are in the world because of their people.
 So, don’t forget that there’s now real work to be done once you’ve decided to take a job or you’ve decided to offer an applicant a job!
 I have found one somewhat simple question that will help both sides of the employment equation better prepare themselves for the times ahead: “Where are you trying to go?”
 Of course, it’s a figurative question so that the employee can express where he sees himself in the future, and the employer can understand the new hire’s aspirations and be better prepared for what might come down the road.

 Simply put, as the employee, how can you be led if you don’t know where you want to go?
 And as the employer (and leader), how can you provide guidance and leadership if you don’t know where the employee wants to go?
 It seems like a simple thing, but an employee/employer relationship in which both parties understand the goals of the other will be a strong one and a sustainable one, regardless of level within your organization.
 The more everyone is on the same page, the better it is for all involved.

 Keith M. Sellers is operations manager with NTS in Baltimore, Maryland.
 To read past columns or to contact Sellers, click here.

-To read the full version of this column which appeared in the April 2017 issue of The PCB Magazine, click here.
+Editor's Note: This column originally appeared in the May 2017 issue of The PCB Magazine, click here.